Mowje/hpka/README.md

 ----------------------------------------------------

-**This is still a draft spec, and is soon subject to change.
-I discovered the possibility to do replay attacks with this current spec**
+**This is still a draft spec and is potentially subject to change**

 Written by Ahmad Ben Mrad